Section 1: The Clinical Approach

 Verapamil is an effective preventive treatment in cluster headache (Leone et al., 2000).

 The doses required to suppress cluster headache attacks can be higher than those used to treat cardiac disorders.
 Clinically significant cardiac rhythm disturbances can occur and are neither dose nor time dependent (Cohen et al., 2007; Lanteri-Minet et al., 2011).
 It is possible for patients to develop cardiac conduction abnormalities even after they have been on a stable dose for a long period.
+Regular ECG monitoring may help prevent serious cardiac conduction anomalies.

 Table 2: Recommended preventive treatments for cluster headaches